Lungren2/PyProcessor/README.md

 - [Logging System](docs/LOGGING.md) - Details about the logging system
 - [FFmpeg Integration](docs/FFMPEG_INTEGRATION.md) - How the application integrates with FFmpeg
 - [Packaging](docs/PACKAGING.md) - How to package the application into an executable with bundled FFmpeg
+- [NSIS Packaging](docs/NSIS_PACKAGING.md) - Detailed guide for creating an installer with NSIS
 - [Server Optimization](docs/SERVER_OPTIMIZATION.md) - Prerequisites and details for server optimization

 ### Running Tests